MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Csv.md

 ### Example 4: Change property names in an imported object
 ```
-PS C:\> Start-Job -Name Jobs -ScriptBlock { Get-Process } | Export-Csv Jobs.csv
+PS C:\> Start-Job -ScriptBlock { Get-Process } | Export-Csv Jobs.csv
-PS C:\> Stop-Job -Name Jobs
 PS C:\> $Header = "State", "MoreData", "StatusMessage", "Location", "Command", "StateInfo", "Finished", "InstanceId", "Id", "Name", "ChildJobs", "PSBeginTime", "PSEndTime", "PSJobTypeName", "Output", "Error", "Progress", "Verbose", "Debug", "Warning", "Information"

 # Delete header from file

 PS C:\> $A = Get-Content Jobs.csv
-PS C:\> $A = $A[0], $A[2..($A.Count - 1)]
+PS C:\> $A = $A[1..($A.Count - 1)]
 PS C:\> $A > Jobs.csv
 PS C:\> $J = Import-Csv Jobs.csv -Header $Header
 PS C:\> $J

+State         : Running
 MoreData      : True
 StatusMessage :
 Location      : localhost
-Command       : get-process
+Command       :  Get-Process
-State         : Running
+StateInfo     : Running
 Finished      : System.Threading.ManualResetEvent
-InstanceId    : 135bdd25-40d6-4a20-bd68-05282a59abd6
+InstanceId    : c41e709b-80e4-4f15-ad5f-75d1548c6b7c
-SessionId     : 1
+Id            : 1
-Name          : Job1
+Name          : Jobs
 ChildJobs     : System.Collections.Generic.List`1[System.Management.Automation.Job]
+PSBeginTime   : 2018-01-27 1:03:00 PM
+PSEndTime     :
+PSJobTypeName : BackgroundJob
 Output        : System.Management.Automation.PSDataCollection`1[System.Management.Automation.PSObject]
 Error         : System.Management.Automation.PSDataCollection`1[System.Management.Automation.ErrorRecord]
 Progress      : System.Management.Automation.PSDataCollection`1[System.Management.Automation.ProgressRecord]
-Verbose       : System.Management.Automation.PSDataCollection`1[System.String]
+Verbose       : System.Management.Automation.PSDataCollection`1[System.Management.Automation.VerboseRecord]
-Debug         : System.Management.Automation.PSDataCollection`1[System.String]
+Debug         : System.Management.Automation.PSDataCollection`1[System.Management.Automation.DebugRecord]
-Warning       : System.Management.Automation.PSDataCollection`1[System.String]
+Warning       : System.Management.Automation.PSDataCollection`1[System.Management.Automation.WarningRecord]
-StateChanged  :
+Information   : System.Management.Automation.PSDataCollection`1[System.Management.Automation.InformationRecord]
 ```

 This example shows how to use the *Header* parameter of **Import-Csv** to change the names of properties in the resulting imported object.

 The first command uses the Start-Job cmdlet to start a background job that runs a Get-Process command on the local computer.
 A pipeline operator (|) sends the resulting job object to the Export-Csv cmdlet, which converts the job object to CSV format.

 The second command saves a header in the $Header variable.
-Unlike the default header, this header uses MoreData instead of HasMoreData and StateInfo instead of JobStateInfo.
+Unlike the default header, this header uses "MoreData" instead of "HasMoreData" and "StateInfo" instead of "JobStateInfo".

-The next three commands delete the original header (the second line) from the Jobs.csv file.
+The next three commands delete the original header (the first line) from the Jobs.csv file.

 The sixth command uses the **Import-Csv** cmdlet to import the Jobs.csv file and convert the CSV strings into a CSV version of the job object.
 The command uses the *Header* parameter to submit the alternate header.
 The results are stored in the $J variable.

 The seventh command displays the object in the $J variable.
-The resulting object has MoreData and State properties, as shown in the command output.
+The resulting object has "MoreData" and "StateInfo" properties, as shown in the command output.

 ### Example 5: Create a custom object using a CSV file
 ```